 - Checking out Instagram posts about what’s happening at the college.

 - Watching students talk about their success stories during Covid-19

 - Visiting university Covid-19 web pages, like this one from the University of Washington.

 Particularly if you are looking for admissions information, these university sites that have specific details about any changes to the application process in terms of tests required, alternatives available, and changes in deadlines or deposits.

 Virtual tours and events online

-One unintended consequence of the impact of Covid-19 is how U.S. colleges increasingly connect with their prospective students through digital means like offering virtual tours to their campuses and events.
+One unintended consequence of the impact of Covid-19 is how U.S. colleges increasingly connect with their prospective students through digital means.
+Here’s a regularly updated list of different virtual events and tours for prospective and admitted students.
 These resources will help you in:

 These virtual connections will be essential as you ensure you are making the right choice for your higher education options in the United States.